San Jose Employment Benefit Disputes Lawyers

 If you relied on the promise of health benefits or long-term disability benefits and then found your claim denied, this can cause tremendous financial problems for your family.
 At Jachimowicz Law Group, our law firm is one of the few in the San Jose area that will take ERISA bad faith insurance cases.
-Attorney Joel Waelty has extensive experience with these types of cases and this is one of his primary areas of focus for the firm.
-As he has with many individuals and their families throughout Northern California, he may be able to help you.

 Private Benefit Plans And Insurance Bad Faith

 Some people have privately purchased life insurance, health insurance, and short- and long-term disability insurance.
 These plans are not covered under ERISA.
 In addition, benefits plans covering religious workers and government workers are considered private plans.

 While many of the insurance bad faith problems are the same, private benefit plan cases are heard in civil courts and can be easier to prove.

 - Was your health insurance claim unfairly denied or is it being endlessly delayed?
 Insurance companies have extensive systems in place to disallow injuries and deny claims.

 - Did your spouse’s life insurance company deny payment after his or her death, saying that your spouse misrepresented some fact in the initial application?
 The insurance company may use the tiniest excuse to deny coverage.